MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/breaking-changes-ps6.md

   supply the `-AllowUnencryptedAuthentication` parameter to suppress the error.
 - `-MaximumRedirection` now produces a terminating error when redirection attempts exceed the provided limit instead of returning the results of the last redirection.
+- In PowerShell 6.2, a change was made to default to UTF-8 encoding for JSON responses.
+When a charset is not supplied for a JSON response, the default encoding should be UTF-8 per RFC 8259.